 - Look for foam and high-quality, natural materials with a long life expectancy.

-- Check user reviews to see how long ear cups are lasting.
-Ideally you want your ear cup material to avoid cracks and splits for at least the first couple years.
+- Check user reviews to see how long ear cups last.
+Ideally, you want your ear cup material to avoid cracks and splits for at least the first couple of years.

 Wireless Connection Type